FelixOnline/v2/content/articles/2013-6-20-2012-university-complaints-england--wales-in-2012.md

 subtitle: >
   Eoghan Totten analyses students' complaints
 date: "2013-06-20 16:30:58 +0100"

 # Attributes from Felix Online V1
 id: "3704"
 old_path: /comment/3704/2012-university-complaints-england--wales-in-2012
 aliases:
  - /comment/3704/2012-university-complaints-england--wales-in-2012
+imported: true
+comments:
+ - This is precisely why you need to check your course thoroughly before you apply Particularly at Postgraduate level A postgraduate degree at Imperial is very pricy but worth it But obviously there are a few people who are not contentAnyone reading this that is looking to study at postgraduate level I cannot reccommend this website enough httpwwwpostgraduatesearchcom It contains so much useful information that could make your choice easier Its just a shame it doesnt have many course reviews

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true